LMquentinLR/derpi_get/README.md

 > The variable "at_least_one" specifies whether the id search retrieve ids with at least one of the tags flagged with a "+" or if the search retrieve only the ids that have all the tags flagged with a "+"

 ### Code of conduct and TOS
 Anyone can use the following module.
 However, respect the Derpibooru licensing rules.
-Users making abusively high numbers of requests may be asked to stop.
-Your application MUST properly cache, and respect server-side cache expiry times.
-Your client MUST gracefully back off if requests fail (eg non-200 HTTP code), preferably exponentially or fatally.
+Users making abusively high numbers of requests may be asked to stop by the website administrators.
+Your application **must** properly cache, and respect server-side cache expiry times.
+Your client **must** gracefully back off if requests fail (eg non-200 HTTP code), preferably exponentially or fatally.
 As-is, the module puts time caps between each request to the derpibooru server:
-- 0.2s between metadata requests
+- 0.2s between two metadata requests
-- 0.5s between image requests
+- 0.5s between two image requests
 ### License
 MIT